 Surgical hip dislocation is a procedure in which the hip is dislocated to allow better access and visualization of the articulating surfaces of the joint.
-It is used to treat abnormalities such as bony overgrowths, cartilage wear-and-tear, labral tears and synovitis (inflammation of the joint membrane) that cause pain and affect movement.
-Though these conditions may also be treated by arthroscopy, a minimally invasive procedure associated with faster healing, hip dislocation allows the articulating surfaces to be more precisely reshaped and immediately assessed for improved outcomes in hip movement.
+While arthroscopy, a minimally invasive procedure associated with faster healing, is used most commonly to treat hip impingement, more complex forms of impingement are sometimes better treated with surgical hip dislocation.

-Surgical hip dislocation is performed under general anesthesia.
+Surgical hip dislocation is performed under general combined with spinal anesthesia.
 Your surgeon makes an incision along the side of your hip.
 The upper part (greater trochanter) of your thigh bone (femur) is cut to allow access to the joint without incising much muscle tissue.
-Arteries and nerves are carefully identified and protected.
+Arteries and nerves are carefully protected.
 The bones are then disjointed and the articular surfaces treated.
+The surgical dislocation approach allows the surgeon to treat shape abnormalities and cartilage and labral injuries in the hip joint.
 After re-articulating the bones, the cut part of the femur is replaced and fixed with screws.
-The incision is covered with a gauze dressing.
+Commonly, another cut in the femur (a femoral osteotomy) or lengthening of the femoral neck is performed at the same time to address associated deformity of the femur.
+The incision is then closed and covered with a gauze dressing.
 The entire procedure takes about 2-3 hours.
 Ice is applied to control pain and swelling for which your doctor also prescribes medication.
 You are placed on crutches for about 6 weeks.

-Surgical hip dislocation carries a significant risk of damage to the blood supply of the head of the femur.
-Other risks may include blood loss, infection and nerve damage, which may occur with any surgery.
+Surgical hip dislocation carries a risk of damage to the blood supply of the head of the femur.
+Other risks may include blood loss, non-healing of cuts made in the bone (osteotomies) formation of bone in the soft tissues (also known as heterotopic ossification), infection and nerve damage, which may occur with any surgery.